 Articles from Markets

-March natural gas is set to open 13 cents higher Monday morning at $6.26 as traders ratchet up once again expectations of bone-chilling cold expected to hit the eastern three-quarters of the nation.
-Overnight oil markets were mixed.
+March natural gas is set to open 4 cents lower Monday morning at $2.65 as once again, near-term weather outlooks appear to be less supportive and risk managers consider abandoning the long side of the market.
+Overnight oil markets rose.

 Natural gas forwards markets remained unimpressed last week with recent weather systems hitting the Midwest and Northeast, with the February package barely budging at most market hubs as it slid off the board, and March sluggishly took over the prompt month position.

 Gas for delivery Tuesday suffered a pattern of broad declines across most market points in Monday’s trading with New England and the East taking on multi-dollar losses.
 Setbacks of a nickel to a dime were common in the Midwest and Gulf, but the Marcellus region managed to show some modest strength.

 March natural gas is seen opening 5 cents lower Friday morning at $2.67as traders factor in a tempered weather outlook and analysts mull further price weakness.
 Overnight oil markets were mixed.

 Worldwide energy demand is growing, but hitting required volume targets down the road will be more difficult because of industry spending cutbacks, Chevron Corp.
 CEO John Watson said Friday.

 Natural gas for Sunday and Monday delivery added a dime in Friday’s trading, buoyed by forecasts of a fresh winter storm expected to rip through coastal New England and a major pipeline disruption bringing gas from the Rockies to the Midwest.